 Like most routing and layout problems, which then create EMI problems, the source of the problem is usually one of defining ground, or having the wrong layer arrangement in the PCB stackup.
 Although you can use the power plane as an impedance reference and return path for signals, you’ll need to place a nearby ground plane to prevent coupling between layers in the type of layer stack shown below.

 One stackup that is sometimes used in denser designs is the 6-layer stackup shown below.
 The top and bottom signal layers are coupled directly to ground, yet we still have a power plane (in blue on L3) that might have high plane capacitance to ground on L2, depending on layer thicknesses.

 An alternative layer arrangement that is not ideal with high speed routing on an internal layer is to have two adjacent signal layers and power on L2.
 This would allow internal crosstalk and create problems getting the return current back to ground.
 It also allows switching noise from signal layer 1 (surface layer) to capacitively couple into signal layer 3.
 A better arrangement would be to use the 6 layer board shown above, or possibly the alternative 4-layer stackups shown in this article.

 What about coupling directly into traces?
 Normally, the parasitic capacitance between the neighboring layers can be quite small due to the small dimensions of signal traces, creating a somewhat high impedance return path between any return current in the power plane on L3 and the ground plane on L5.
-The normal way to provide a low impedance return path between any return current in the power plane and the ground plane is to place a decoupling/bypass capacitor between the power/ground planes.
+The normal way to provide a low impedance return path between any return current in the power layer and the ground plane is to place a decoupling/bypass capacitor between the power/ground planes.
 In the above example, the preferable low-impedance path for any return current induced in the power plane is directly into ground on L2, not on L5.

 The Takeaway: Engineer Your Return Path